-UK parliament seizes Facebook files from app executive
+UK parliament seizes confidential Facebook documents

 - How one family built Qualtrics, an $8 billion startup far from Silicon Valley

-News reports said the committee used its powers to compel an executive from the company, who was on a business trip to London, to turn over the files.
+News reports said the U.K. committee used its powers to compel an executive from Six4Three, who was on a business trip to London, to turn over the files.
+The files had been sealed this year by a judge in the U.S. case.

+Lawmakers from seven countries are preparing to grill a Facebook executive in charge of public policy, Richard Allan, at the committee’s hearing in London.
+They had asked for Facebook CEO Mark Zuckerberg to appear in person or by video, but he has refused.